 - Point Lobos State Reserve, called “the greatest meeting of land and sea in the world”

 - Bixby Bridge, one of the world’s highest single-span concrete bridges.
 It once sheltered a cabin belonging to poet Lawrence Ferlinghetti, where Jack Kerouac sometimes wrote.

 Big Sur is one of the most romantic, relaxing places in California.
 If you haven’t seen the Big Sur, no one can explain it to you.
 If you have, no one needs to.

-Hearst Castle’s history begins in 1865, when George Hearst purchased 40,000 acres of ranchland.
-In 1919, William Randolph Hearst inherited what had grown to more than 250,000 acres, and was dreaming of ways to transform it into a retreat he called La Cuesta Encantada, Spanish for Enchanted Hill.
-By 1947 Hearst and architect Julia Morgan had created Hearst Castle: 165 rooms and 127 acres of gardens, terraces, pools, and walkways—all built to Hearst’s specifications and to showcase his legendary art collection.
+Hearst Castle’s history started back in 1865, when George Hearst purchased 40,000 acres of ranch land.
+By the time William Randolph Hearst inherited the estate in 1919, it amounted to more than 250,000 acres.
+The younger Hearst dreamt of transforming it into a retreat he called La Cuesta Encantada, Spanish for Enchanted Hill.
+By 1947 Hearst and architect Julia Morgan had created Hearst Castle: 165 rooms plus 127 acres of gardens, terraces, pools, and walkways—all built to Hearst’s specifications.